-I'm an Assistant Professor of Computer Science at the University of Vermont
+I'm an Associate Professor of Computer Science at the University of Vermont

 I direct the UVM Neurobotics Lab, an interdisciplinary group of thinkers and do-ers who draw inspiration from biological systems to design machine learning algorithms for artificial neural networks.
 We focus on creating more flexible, scalable, and context-aware robots and decision-making systems through a variety of techniques like deep learning, reinforcement learning, evolutionary adaptation, development, and meta-learning.
 We've been extremely fortunate to have found success in this work, and are grateful to have been recognized with things like a NSF CAREER Award or the SIGEVO Impact Award.